Fertility preservation

 - if the embryo had normal genetic screening

-There are calculators available to help you estimate your chance of IVF success, but it is best to speak to your doctor for an estimate that best reflects your situation.
+There are calculators available to help you estimate your chance of IVF success.
+However, it's best to speak to your doctor for an estimate that relates to your own situation.

 How much do fertility preservation treatments cost?